Clinical Proteomics in the Mann Group

 To this end, the group builds on its longstanding expertise in mass spectrometry to implement an artificial intelligence-guided platform for analyzing the proteomes of patient tissue from low amounts of formalin-fixed, paraffin-embedded samples at high accuracy and sensitivity.

 Another area of focus is the interpretation of ‘multi-omics’ data, which is still a challenge.
 Often, a single ‘omics’ dimension is not sufficient to capture the full complexity of a disease.
-To overcome these challenges, the Mann Group is developing the Clinical Knowledge Graph where multi-omics data, together with vast amounts of meta-data, is collected and harmonized – enabling analyses and providing an excellent ecosystem for machine learning.
+To overcome these challenges, the Mann Group has developed the Clinical Knowledge Graph where multi-omics data, together with vast amounts of meta-data, is collected and harmonized – enabling analyses and providing an excellent ecosystem for machine learning.